 GlobalStat also includes export functionalities that allow for data download in excel format or bar and line charts applying the filters outlined above.
 Moreover, also metadata is downloadable.
 Hence, users can access the complete information collected and standardised by GlobalStat – data and metadata – in the format of their choice.
 Alternatively, the full data table is available for download.

 Transparency and accountability of GlobalStat’s data collection and aggregation methods are essential in order to make data easy to use, understand and compare.
 Therefore, a comprehensive Methodological Guide provides a full explanation of the statistical methods applied by GlobalStat.

-GlobalStat’s data collection process benefitted from the collaboration with many international experts who, on behalf of their institutions, cooperate with GlobalStat.
+GlobalStat’s data collection process benefits from the collaboration with many international experts who, on behalf of their institutions, cooperate with GlobalStat.
 More than 80 international institutions and entities contribute to GlobalStat, underlining their commitment to disseminate their information to the wider public.
 GlobalStat’s collaboration partners include among many others Eurostat, the Food and Agriculture Organisation, the Fund for Peace, the Legatum Institute, the International Labour Organisation, the International Monetary Fund, the Organisation for Economic Co-operation and Development, the Sustainable Society Foundation, Transparency International, the United Nations and the World Bank.

-With its particular features and characteristics, GlobalStat brings together the expertise of the European University Institute's Global Governance Programme and the Fundação Francisco Manuel dos Santos.
+With its particular approach, features and characteristics, GlobalStat brings together the expertise of the European University Institute's Global Governance Programme and the Fundação Francisco Manuel dos Santos.
 It strongly benefits from the broad range of the EUI-GGP’s global governance research and the FFMS’s widely recognised experience with online statistical databases, namely PORDATA, POP and Conhecer a crise.